 The lecturers, who mostly have an extensive experience in industry and who cover the theory on topics such as systems architecture, design, and problem solving, return as coach during the projects to help translate the theory to practice.
 The lectures are in part general, in and part tailored to the problem domain coming up.
 Team projects are selected from different domains and address various technological areas to both provide multidisciplinary exposure and enhance cross-domain thinking.
 In this set-up the trainee gets the opportunity to experience the different roles that make a good team.

 Program graduates will be awarded a certified diploma and the degree “Engineering Doctorate” (EngD).
 Their name will be entered in the EngD register of the Royal Dutch Institute for Engineers (KIVI).
 The program is affiliated to the British Association of Engineering Doctorates (AEngD).
 As of 1 September 2022, the PDEng degree changed into EngD, which is just a new name for the same education.

-The EngD program Mechatronic Systems Design is open to recent university graduates, and in particular to Master's graduates in the field of mechatronics, robotics, systems & control, electrical engineering, mechanical engineering, embedded systems, applied physics, aerospace engineering, or similar.
+The EngD program track Mechatronic Systems Design is open to engineers with a university Master degree (or similar level) in the field of mechatronics, robotics, systems & control, electrical engineering, mechanical engineering, embedded systems, aerospace engineering, applied physics, or comparable.

 The program is internationally oriented and taught in English.
 The candidate should furthermore have:

 A meaningful job in a dynamic and ambitious university, in an international setting with a close relationship to industry.
 You will work on a beautiful, green campus within walking distance of the central train station.
 In addition, we offer you:

 The formal employment position at the Technical University of Eindhoven is according to the Collective Employment Agreement of the Dutch academic universities (VSNU).
 Trainees do not have to pay tuition fees.
 The program is financed by the Dutch Government and the industrial partners.